News and Events

 - Ms. Teresa Shea: Executive Vice President and Director of Cyber-Reboot at In-Q-Tel; Former SIGINT Director for the National Security Agency (February 1)

-- Mr. Richard Clarke: CEO of Good Harbor Security Risk Management; Special Assistant to the President for Global Affairs, Special Advisor to the President for Cyberspace, and National Coordinator for Security and Counter-terrorism under President George W. Bush (February 22)
+- Mr. Richard Clarke: CEO of Good Harbor Security Risk Management; Former Special Assistant to the President for Global Affairs, Cyberspace, and Counter-terrorism (February 22)

 - Mr. John Marinho: Vice President Technology & Cybersecurity at CTIA (March 1)

-- Ms. Susan Hennessey: Fellow in Governance Studies at Brookings (April 5)
+- Ms. Susan Hennessey: Fellow in Governance Studies at the Brookings Institution (April 5)

-- Rear Admiral David Simpson: Chief of the Public Safety and Homeland Security Bureau at the Federal Communications Commission (April 12)
+- RADM David Simpson: Chief of the Public Safety and Homeland Security Bureau at the Federal Communications Commission; Former Vice Commander of the Defense Information Systems Agency (April 12)

 Speakers will deliver their talks in person at the Virginia Tech Research Center in Arlington, and will be broadcast via video conference to the Blacksburg campus.
 These talks are open to anyone within the Virginia Tech community.
 Information about how to participate in these talks will be available on the Hume Center website, Hume Center Facebook Page, and Hume Center Twitter throughout the semester.